zooldk/cv/CV_SteffenLarsen.md

 XMPP Standard Foundation (XSF)
 : *Member (nonprofit org.)*
   __2009-present__
-  Member of the XMPP Standards Foundation, an independent, nonprofit organization that develop standards for open protocols for presence, instant messaging, real-time communication and collaboration on top of the IETF's Extensible Messaging and Presence Protocol Core (XMPP).
+  Member of the XMPP Standards Foundation, an independent, nonprofit organisation that develop standards for open protocols for presence, instant messaging, real-time communication and collaboration on top of the IETF's Extensible Messaging and Presence Protocol Core (XMPP).

 Nordija A/S
 : *Systems Architect*